-Payment method
+Contribution Payment method

-Contribution type Direct Debit BPAY® Credit Card Super Stream compliant method Rollover
+type Direct Debit BPAY ® Credit Card Super Stream compliant method Rollover

-Personal ~ ~ ~ ~ X

-Self-Employed ~ ~ ~ • ×
+Personal \checkmark ×

+Self- Employed ×

-Spouse ~ ~ ✓ ~ ×
+Spouse ×

-Employer (Compulsory) ✓ × ~ ~ ×
+Employer (Compulsory) × ×

-Employer - Salary Sacrifice ~ × ✓ ~ ×
+Employer - Salary Sacrifice × ×

-Employer - Voluntary ~ × ~ ~ ×
+Employer - Voluntary × ×

-Rollover X X X × ~
+Rollover × × × ×

 To pay by credit card or direct debit from an Australian bank account, you must provide a valid authority to enable the contribution to be deducted when due.
 Any direct debit instruction you provide is subject to the terms of the Direct Debit Request Service Agreement as set out in the application form.
 Cheques are not accepted.

-If you choose to pay the premium yearly, contributions can also be made by BPAY®.
-If you choose to make contributions by BPAY®, Zurich will provide you with payment instructions once a policy has been issued and when the policy becomes due for renewal each year.
+If you choose to pay the premium yearly or half-yearly, contributions can also be made by BPAY[®].
+If you choose to make contributions by BPAY[®], Zurich will provide you with payment instructions each year.